aliyun/alibabacloud-landing-zone/terraform-modules/terraform-alicloud-landing-zone-actiontrail-event-alert/README.md

 * `project_name`: the SLS project for ActionTrail trail.
 * `log_store`: the log store used for store ActionTrail events in the SLS project specified above.
-* `user_id`: the ID of the user whom the alert notifications are sent.
-* `user_name`: the name of the user whom the alert notifications are sent.
+* `users`: the users whom the alert notifications are sent.
+  * `id`: the ID of the user.
+The ID must be unique in an Alibaba Cloud account.
+The ID must be 5 to 60 characters in length, and can contain digits, letters, underscores (_), hyphens (-), and periods (.).
+It must start with a letter.
+  * `name`: the name of the user.
+The name must be 1 to 20 characters in length, and cannot contain any of the following characters: \ $ | ~ ? & < > { } ` ' ".
-* `user_email`: the email of the user whom the alert notifications are sent.
+  * `email`: the email address of the user.
 * `user_group_id`: the ID of the user group that the user specified above will add to.
+The ID must be unique.
+The ID must be 5 to 60 characters in length and can contain digits, letters, underscores (_), hyphens (-), and periods (.).
+It must start with a letter.
 * `user_group_name`: the name of the user group that the user specified above will add to.
+The group name must be 1 to 20 characters in length, and cannot contain the following characters: \ $ | ~ ? & < > { } ` ' ".
-* `action_policy_id`: the ID of the action policy that to manage how alert notifications are sent.
+* `action_policy_id`: the ID of the action policy that to manage how alert notifications are sent.Make sure that the ID is unique within your Alibaba Cloud account.
+The ID must be 5 to 60 characters in length and can contain digits, letters, underscores (_), hyphens (-), and periods (.).
+It must start with a letter.
-* `action_policy_name`: the name of the action policy that to manage how alert notifications are sent.
+* `action_policy_name`: the name of the action policy that to manage how alert notifications are sent.The name must be 1 to 40 characters in length, and cannot contain the following characters: \ $ | ~ ? & < > { } ` ' ".
 * `notification_period`: determine the periods during which alert notifications can be sent.
   * `any`: sends notifications by using a specified method at any time.
   * `workday`: sends notifications by using a specified method on business days.